medmaca/btools/tests/scripts/pre/README.md

 # Unit Tests for pre_select_data.py

-This directory contains comprehensive unit tests for the `pre_select_data.py` module, covering both the `PreSelectDataPolars` and `PreSelectData` classes.
+This directory contains comprehensive unit tests for the `pre_select_data.py` module, covering the `PreSelectDataPolars` class.

 ## Test Structure

 The test suite is organized into several test classes:

 1. **TestPreSelectDataPolars**: Tests for the Polars-based implementation
-2. **TestPreSelectData**: Tests for the pandas-based implementation
-3. **TestComparisonBetweenImplementations**: Comparison tests between both implementations
-4. **TestEdgeCasesAndErrorHandling**: Edge cases and error scenarios
+2. **TestEdgeCasesAndErrorHandling**: Edge cases and error scenarios

 ## Test Coverage